Last updated for Decrediton v1.3.1.

 - Live Tickets - Mature tickets eligible to be called to vote

-The automatic purchase panel allows you to enable the automatic ticket buyer - Decrediton will continually buy tickets for you for as long as you keep it running.
+The “Automatic Ticket Buyer” panel allows you to enable the automated ticket buyer - Decrediton will continually buy tickets for you for as long as you keep it running.
 You can configure how the ticket buyer works using the advanced options:

 - Balance to maintain - If your balance is lower than this number, you will not buy tickets.
 The default of 0 will use all the funds in your account to buy tickets.